Pangoraw/Coil.jl/README.md

  - Fold model hyperparameters by unrolling loops, control flow, etc...
  - Evaluate on different hardware accelerators using the [IREE](https://github.com/iree-org/iree) runtime.

+> **Note**
-Note that this currently does meet any of those goals and is first and foremost a way for me to learn about MLIR and IREE.
+> Note that Coil currently does not meet any of those goals and is also a way for me to learn about MLIR and IREE.

 ## Example usage